26 May, 2012

 My own personal failing

 I’d like to say that I have a solution, that I know the way to solve the MMO problem.
-Sadly, the solution I’ve been working on has obviously not stuck a chord with people.
+Sadly, the solution I’ve been working on has obviously not struck a chord with people.
 We had hoped that the vision of allowing people to tell their own stories in an MMO would stir the imagination.
 Sadly, this doesn’t seem to be the case.
 Yeah, there were obviously some flaws in how we presented the concept.
 It’s clear now we should have focused more on presenting a game rather than the Storybricks editor.
 But, I have to wonder how much of our dismal performance was just people not being very excited about MMO innovation in the first place.

 The cold, hard reality is that Storybricks is running short on capital.
 Skittish investors have bolted away with the recent news.
 I had hoped we could turn around and propose an MMO that uses our revolutionary AI system, but it’s likely we won’t even be making an MMO if we manage to stay in business unless there’s a groundswell of support from the fans.